Coronavirus relief bill hits snag in U.S. Senate, talks continue

 Lawmakers were mindful that a failure to reach a deal on Sunday could batter already reeling financial markets on Monday.

-But Democratic Senator Joe Manchin said that would not rush Democrats into a deal they don’t want.
+But Democratic Senator Joe Manchin said that would not rush Democrats into a deal they do not want.

 “Markets always come back,” he said.